-The study of the philosophies and organization of instruction in the middle grades, methods for the teaching majors, discipline strategies, and classroom management techniques.
+Study of the philosophies and organization of instruction in the middle grades, methods for the teaching majors, discipline strategies, and classroom management techniques.
 Includes a field experience component.
-Prerequisites: Acceptance into the Teacher Education Program, EDUC 3413 and EDUC 3323 ard EDUC 3323.
+Prerequisites: Acceptance into the Teacher Education Program, EDUC 3403 or EDUC 3413 and junior standing.